-While hot temperatures and humidity are often the most talked-about conditions, for some people with MS, the cold can also cause problems with the way their damaged nerves conduct those electrical signals.
-Another important thing to note here, you can still have high humidity even when it’s cold.
+While hot temperatures and humidity are often the most talked-about conditions, for some people with MS, the cold can also cause problems.1 Another important thing to note here, you can still have high humidity even when it’s cold.
 Some of my worst days have been when the outdoor temps would be considered perfect for some, but the high humidity left me a wreck.

 Finally, I want you to know how awful this can be for so many people with MS. While it may seem trivial to most, an increase in heat and humidity can be devastating to someone with Multiple Sclerosis.
 It can cause every issue we’ve ever had with MS to suddenly come to the forefront.
 Blurred vision, burning nerve pain, confusion, numb/weak limbs, intense spasms.
 I can honestly say, there have been times when I’ve been too hot and wanted to kill myself because of the way it made me feel.
 That’s not a trivial thing to say.
 Prolonged time in the heat can cause some severe issues as well.
 So severe, that there are reports of it killing people.
 You simply can not underestimate the danger of temperature and humidity changes for those with MS.

 I hope I’ve helped illuminate how increases in heat and humidity can affect those with Multiple Sclerosis.
 Please consider this information when dealing with your loved ones.
 They aren’t just hot, they are having legitimate issues that should be taken seriously.

 Thanks so much for reading and as always, feel free to share!